Slack-Partner-Engineering/Jira-Functions/README.md

 [![Jira_Project](https://media.slack-github.com/user/2212/files/f2b57aeb-493f-4b56-b049-80095ede916a)](https://media.slack-github.com/user/2212/files/f2b57aeb-493f-4b56-b049-80095ede916a)

-> If you want to run this is local mode, you will need to copy the `sample.env` file, rename it to `.env`, add your env variables, and then run `source .env` to set your variables.
+> If you want to run this in local mode, you will need to copy the `sample.env` file, rename it to `.env`, add your env variables, and then run `source .env` to set your variables.
+Next, run `hermes run` to run the app in local mode.

 Save all those to a clipboard, since you will need to set them as env variables.